A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: Introduction

 \section{Introduction}

 The Alexander polynomial of a knot was first studied by J. W. Alexander in 1920s.
 It is a well-known fact that it can be interpreted in several different ways.
 For example, it can be defined via the universal abelian covering space of the knot complement.
-There is a definition for it from the classical Burau representation of the braid group.
-By applying the representation theory of quantum groups (see J. Murakami \cite{MR1197048, MR1183500}, Kauffman and Saleur \cite{MR1133269}, Rozansky and Saleur \cite{MR1170953}, and Reshetikhin \cite{MR1223142}), people found that it is also a $gl(1 \vert 1)$- and $sl(2)$-quantum invariant.
-In recent years this invariant has come to draw a lot of attention for the reason that it is the Euler characteristic of the knot Floer homology introduced by Ozsv{\'a}th and Szab{\'o}, and Rasmussen independently.
+There is a definition for it from the Burau representation of the braid group.
+By applying the representation theory of quantum groups (see J. Murakami \cite{MR1197048, MR1183500}, Kauffman and Saleur \cite{MR1133269}, Rozansky and Saleur \cite{MR1170953}, and Reshetikhin \cite{MR1223142}), people found that it is also a $\mathfrak{gl}(1\vert 1)$- and $\mathfrak{sl}(2)$-quantum invariant.
+In recent years this invariant has come to draw a lot of attention for the reason that it is the Euler characteristic of the knot Floer homology introduced by Ozsv{\'a}th-Szab{\'o} and Rasmussen independently.

+The colored Alexander polynomial of a link in $S^3$ was defined in \cite{MR1164114}, where the authors considered the $\mathcal{U}_q(\mathfrak{sl}(2))$-representation at $2n$-th root of unity.
+The classical Alexander polynomial corresponds to the $n=2$ case.
+Unlike the $n=2$ case, few results are known about the topological meaning of the colored Alexander polynomial for higher $n$'s.

+The extension of the Alexander polynomial to a trivalent graph as a quantum invariant is a natural thing to do, and has been studied many times in the literature.
+For instance, in \cite{MR2255851} Viro generalized the multi-variable Alexander polynomial (Conway function) to trivalent graphs equipped with admissible colorings and found a face state sum model for his generalization.
+His definition is based on the irreducible representations of quantum (super)groups $\mathcal{U}_q(\mathfrak{gl}(1\vert 1))$ and $\mathcal{U}_q(\mathfrak{sl}(2))$.
+In \cite{MR3073565} Costantino and Murakami defined the colored Alexander polynomial of a trivalent graph and constructed a face state sum model for this invariant by using the corresponding $6j$-symbols.
+Viro's $\mathcal{U}_q(\mathfrak{sl}(2))$-model corresponds to the $n=2$ case of Costantino and Murakami's theory.

-Unlike the Alexander polynomial of a knot, there is no standard definition for the Alexander polynomial of a spatial graph.
-In \cite{alex}, we studied a version of it.
-For an oriented trivalent graph $G$ without source or sink embedded in $S^3$ and a positive coloring defined on it, we constructed a polynomial $\Delta_{(G, c)}(t)$.
+In this paper, we provide a topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph.
+For an oriented trivalent graph $G$ without source or sink embedded in $S^3$ and a positive coloring defined on it, we constructed a polynomial $\Delta_{(G, c)}(t)$ in \cite{alex} and studied a series of relations that it satisfies.
+The polynomial was defined by considering a certain Alexander module associated with a regular covering space of the complement of the graph in $S^3$.
 It was originally studied in \cite{bao}, where we studied the Heegaard Floer homology for a balanced bipartite graph with a proper orientation and showed that a multi-variable version of $\Delta_{(G, c)}(t)$ is the Euler characteristic of the homology.
+In this paper, we show that Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial $\underline{\Delta}(G, c)$ of a graph coincides with $\Delta_{(G, c)}(t)$.
+Precisely, in Section 3 we prove the following theorem.